Paul Mashatile: ANC Treasurer General: 2017–2022

 On 18 December 2017, Mashatile was elected Treasurer General of the ANC at the latter's 54th National Conference, which also marked the end of Zuma's term as party president.
 Mashatile won 2,517 votes, against 2,178 for Maite Nkoana-Mashabane.
 He ran on the slate of winning presidential candidate Cyril Ramaphosa, and reportedly partnered with David Mabuza in negotiating access to that slate.
 Some commentators have said that Mashatile had a long-running and instrumental role in engineering Ramaphosa's ascent.

 The Treasurer General position was a full-time post based out of the ANC's headquarters at Luthuli House in Johannesburg.
 In January 2022, with Secretary General Ace Magashule on suspension and Deputy Secretary General Jessie Duarte on sick leave, Mashatile was appointed acting ANC Secretary General; he continued in the position after Duarte's death in July.

 ANC Deputy President: 2022–

 On 19 December 2022 at the ANC's 55th National Conference, Mashatile was elected ANC Deputy President, serving under Ramaphosa.
 By mid-2022 he was widely expected to contest for one of the party's top leadership positions, possibly even the presidency.
 He emerged as a frontrunner for the deputy presidency during the nominations phase: he was the favoured candidate of branches in seven of the party's nine provinces, with the exception of the Eastern Cape, which favoured Oscar Mabuyane, and Mpumalanga, which favoured Ronald Lamola.
 At the conference, he earned just over 50% of the vote, receiving 2,178 votes against Mabuyane's 1,858 and Lamola's 315.

+Deputy President of South Africa

+Mashatile was appointed Deputy President of South Africa by President Cyril Ramaphosa after the resignation on David Mabuza.
+Upon appointing Mashatile, Ramaphosa assigned a number of functions to him, appointing Mashatile as Leader of Government Business in the Parliament of South Africa, Chairperson of South African National Aids Council, as well as the Chairperson of the Human Resource Development Council of South Africa.
+Mashatile was also appointed as special envoy to South Sudan.

+A number of pundits made comments on Ramaphosa's appointment of Mashatile and the type of leader he would likely be, with some pundits believing Mashatile would be a better Deputy President than his predecessor, David Mabuza who had been notorious for long absenteeism from official government and public events.

+In March 2024, Mashatile stood in for President Ramaphosa by attending the Proudly South African Presidential Localization Dinner at the Sandton Convention Centre in Johannesburg.
+The summit aimed at promoting support of local products.

+Mashatile made a trip to the United Kingdom, to meet with high level government officials, executives of big corporations as well as SMMEs and start-ups.
+The trip was meant to rally investors into South Africa.